xiix0/scam/README.md

-...
-A solemn, unsmiling, sanctimonious old iceberg who looked like he was waiting for a vacancy in the Trinity.
+I think we are in Rats' Alley where the dead men lost their bones.
-		-- Mark Twain
+		-- T.S.
+Eliot